precice/calculix-adapter/packaging/manpage.md

 **-precice-participant < participant >**

 : Runs a preCICE simulation with name < participant >.
-This name must be the one used in the YAML config file as well as in the preCICE configuration file.
+This name must be the same as the one used in the adapter configuration file as well as in the preCICE configuration file.

 # EXAMPLES